tab-pi/platform_manifest/README.md

    https://github.com/tab-pi/device_brcm_rpi3/wiki/Build-Errors

 ## Prepare SD card
- ### Partitions of the card should be set-up like followings.
+ ### Partitions of the card should be set-up like following:
   1. p1 512MB for BOOT : Do fdisk : W95 FAT32(LBA) & Bootable, mkfs.vfat
   2. p2 512MB for /system : Do fdisk, new primary partition, mkfs.ext4
   3. p3 512MB for /cache  : Do fdisk, mkfs.ext4